MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltflushbuffers.md

 ## -description

 The <b>FltFlushBuffers</b> routine is used by the minifilter driver to send a flush request for a given file to the file system.
+Use [FltFlushBuffers2](nf-fltkernel-fltflushbuffers2.md) to specify different flush type options.

 ## -parameters